 Like the eel-powered Christmas tree in Japan, there’s something fishy going on with the Christmas tree in Rockland, Maine: it’s composed of lobster traps.
 Although Rockland isn’t the only New England community with a lobster trap tree — Beals Island in Maine and Gloucester, Massachusetts, also have them — this one is perhaps the most famous given that Rockland refers to itself as the “Lobster Capital of the World.”

 Rockland’s Christmas tree is a 30-foot tower composed of 152 stacked lobster traps.
 The structure is trimmed with pine garland and lobster buoys and built by volunteers.
-In 2010 the Rockland tree will receive an additional dose of fame as one of subjects of a Discovery Channel documentary about extreme Christmas trees.
+In 2010, the Rockland tree received an additional dose of fame as one of subjects of a Discovery Channel documentary about extreme Christmas trees.

 Shopping cart Christmas tree in Emeryville, California

 Not surprisingly, the Bay Area is filled with Christmas trees that can be classified as unconventional.
 But installation artist Anthony Schmitt’s Shopping Cart Christmas Tree in Emeryville is easily the strangest and most symbolic of them all, a festive comment on the relentless consumerism that drives the season.
 The tree is a 33-foot tall stack of recycled shopping carts, 84 in all, decorated with lights and ornaments.
-Although this is the first year that Emeryville has hosted a Christmas tree made from shopping carts, Schmitt has erected a similar structure in Santa Monica for the past 15 years.
+The first year Emeryville hosted a Christmas tree made from shopping carts was in 2010.
+Schmitt also erected a similar structure in Santa Monica for mamy years.
 The location of Schmitt’s Emeryville tree?
 A bustling shopping center, naturally.

 Pac Man Christmas tree in Madrid, Spain